 Complete System.
 AMET® provides complete systems with a warranty on all AMET® produced components.
 Upon completion of testing and integration at the AMET® facility in Idaho, we setup and install the retrofit system onsite at the client’s facility.

 Intersecting bore location and size can be programmed through the XM® or XPro Controller.
 During cladding, the arc will automatically be extinguished when the torch reaches the edge of the intersecting bore and then reignite once it reaches the other side.
 This will be repeated until the system has clad around the entire intersecting bore and then continuous cladding will resume.
 Bores must intersect the main part at an angle perpendicular to the center.

 Offline Programming Software

 Weld programs can be created, modified, or stored on a PC.
 These programs can be moved back and forth between the controller and the PC using a USB storage device or through an Ethernet connection.
-This software can increase productivity by allowing programs to be created/edited while the XM is executing a weld program.
+This software can increase productivity by allowing programs to be created/edited while the weld controller is executing another weld program.

-A critical part of the allure of XM Controls is the ability to automate functions in the welding process.
+A critical part of the allure of XM® Controls is the ability to automate functions in the welding process.
 The system may be set up to enable laser tracking, start part rotation when the weld commences, and even load and unload a part.
-Up to10 pre-weld and 10 post-weld operations can be programmed into each weld program.
+Up to 20 pre-weld and 20 post-weld operations can be programmed into each weld program.

 Arc Viewing Camera